I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 One of Dana’s college pals who believed the lies that spewed forth from the spoiled little rich boy was Joel Radovcich.

 His friendship with Dana changed it all.
-Although he still didn’t get the caliber of girls as his friend, Joel was having a blast at parties and meeting some of the campus’ more elite students.
+Although he still didn’t get the caliber of girls that his friend did, Joel was having a blast at parties and meeting some of the campus’ more elite students.

 Dead on Arrival